 First, let's set expectations.
 Here's what different budget levels get you:

-This is paint, fixtures, and accessories - no structural changes.
+Paint, fixtures, and accessories - no structural changes

 Best for: Bathrooms with good bones that just look dated.